Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 Long story short: This is a very nice and clean hotel close to the water taxis.
 I would stay there again.

-Hotel lobby of the Best Western Plus Belize Biltmore Plaza in Belize City
+Lobby at Best Western Plus Belize Biltmore Plaza in Belize

-Bedroom ay the Best Western Plus Belize Biltmore Plaza in Belize City
+Bedroom at Best Western Plus Belize Biltmore Plaza in Belize

-Bedroom ay the Best Western Plus Belize Biltmore Plaza in Belize City
+Bedroom at Best Western Plus Belize Biltmore Plaza in Belize

-Bathroom ay the Best Western Plus Belize Biltmore Plaza in Belize City
+Bathroom at Best Western Plus Belize Biltmore Plaza in Belize

 Bamboleo Inn (book)